 - Groups - Grouping allows you to see metrics by a specific dimension.
 If you group DAU by country, all your DAU will be split by a country.

-These are common metrics and definitions on Tenjin.
+These are some common metrics and definitions in Tenjin.

 - Spend: Amount spent to acquire users(in USD)